harryjackson1221/click-n-copy/readme.txt

 * pclass: This applies a custom class to the <pre> HTML tag for styling purposes
 * bclass: This applies a custom CSS class to the <button> HTML tag for styling purposes
 * button-text: This allows you to set the button text

+**Shortcode Attributes:**
+* id: This identifies the relationship between the code being copied and the button that triggers the event.
+The id needs to be unique for each code snippet if you have more than one instance on the Page or Post.

 = Example Usage =
 [c2c id="code1"]